 Released on December 24th at midnight as Android application for smartphones, is downloadable directly on this page by clicking the following banner.

-Or visualize with your Android Phone the following QR Code:
+Or visualizing with your Android Phone the following QR Code:

 Called the “Dark Collection” and installable for free on your device, it will make visible a series of twelve 3D graphics sculptures named “Third Eye Prophecy”, within the spaces of the Pinacoteca di Brera’s collection in Milan, effectively constituting an alternative exhibition.